barra51/TerraformSSO-aws/README.md

 # TerraformSSO-aws

-This repo is a automation work from https://github.com/linaro-its/aws2-wrap.
-Simple creates a shell script to automate the process.
+This repo is an automation work from https://github.com/linaro-its/aws2-wrap.
+Creates a shell script to automate the process.